-The effect of the economic downturn continued in 2012/13 as budget expectations took into account the expected effects of lower interest rates and other falls in income.
+The effect of the economic climate continued in 2013/14 as budget expectations took into account the expected effects of lower interest rates and other falls in income.
 However, further reductions in government grant funding, together with further reductions in income impacted on the Council's finances and action was required to deal with the impact of these on the revenue budget in order to achieve a balanced outturn position.
-The outcome of this can be seen in Note 4.12, where income has reduced from £11.440million in 2011/12 to £10.026million in 2012/13.
-However, the continued transformation programme has seen expenditure reductions, with employee expenses reducing from £19.567million in 2011/12 to £18.914million in 2012/13.
-Other expenditure has also reduced from £57.891million in 2011/12 to £56,854million in 2012/13.
+The outcome of this can be seen in Note 4.12, where the continued transformation programme has seen expenditure reductions, with employee expenses reducing from £18.914million in 2012/13 to £18.830million in 2013/14.
+Other expenditure has also reduced from £56.854million in 2012/13 to £46.814million in 2013/14.
+The majority of this change can be explained by the changes from a Council Tax Benefit scheme to a Council Tax Reduction Scheme.